 Moreover, our results are robust to a number of alternative specifications, as shown in Table 5.
 The main results for fine particulate matter, low birth weight and infant deaths are shown in row 1 for reference.
-The main results limit the sample to counties whose centroids are within 200km of heavy ship traffic, because counties far from the coast are less likely to provide suitable counterfactuals.
+In row 2, we cluster the standard errors at the state-level to address the possibility of spatial dependence in the data and find no consequential change in precision.
+The main results limit the sample to counties whose centroids are within 200km of heavy ship traffic because counties far from the coast are less likely to provide suitable counterfactuals.
 We show that our results are robust to alternative choices for inclusion in the sample.
+Rows 3 and 4 of Table 5 show very similar estimates when we limit the sample to counties within 150km or 300km as well.